KIZI/antigen-covid-tests-knowledge-graph/doc/article.md

 The first step of the proposed method is gathering user requirements.
 So, we started with capturing user requirements formulated as CQs, such as *"What is the sensitivity of given tests according to their manufacturers?"*
-In the end, we had 18 CQs and we could divide them into two categories based on their objectives.
+We came up with 18 CQs in total, divides into two categories based on their objective.
-The first category of questions aimed to capture what information should be in the knowledge graph, and the second category was analytical questions, which should provide some basic analysis of the data.
+The first category of questions captured what information should be present in the knowledge graph, the second category included analytical questions.

 The second step of the method is to analyse the CQs to extract terms and relations.
-Thus, we analysed the CQs and extracted terms and relations, such as *"sensitivity"*, *"test"*, or *"has manufacturer"* from the given example question.
-Extracted ontology terms can be seen in the [example @lst:example-onto].
-Because we did not have too many CQs, we were capable of doing this extraction manually.
+Thus, we analysed the CQs and extracted terms and relations, such as *"sensitivity"*, *"test"*, or *"has manufacturer"* from the given example question; see [example @lst:example-onto].
+Since we did not have many CQs, we extracted the terms and relations manually.

 ```{#lst:example-onto caption="Example ontology terms"}
 :DiagnosticSensitivity a rdfs:Class ;